 Rachel Damon graduated magna cum laude from Colby College in Waterville, Maine, with a B.A. in American Studies and Theatre and Dance.
 While at Colby, she studied abroad in London and worked with professors from the Central London School of Speech and Drama, Regents College, Goldsmiths College, and the Head of Musical Theatre at the Royal Academy of Music.
 She also had the opportunity to intern with the head of the Education Department at the National Theatre Museum in Covent Garden.

 Rachel has taught drama, musical theatre, technical theatre, acting, speech, and film to students K-12 at independent schools in Massachusetts, Texas, Maine, and Ohio for the last 11 years.
 She created the theatre curriculum and wrote the scope and sequence for a K-12 school in Texas, a 9-12 school in Maine, and a 6-8 school in Ohio.
-After spending three years as a Drama Specialist at an IB international school in Singapore enjoying the opportunity to travel all over Asia, she is currently living and working in Albania, serving as the PYP/MYP Drama teacher and MYP Coordinator and exploring Europe, she is excited to be back in Asia, teaching MYP Drama and DP film at an international school in Kuala Lumpur, Malaysia.
+After spending three years as a Drama Specialist at an IB international school in Singapore enjoying the and two years in Albania, serving as the PYP/MYP Drama teacher and MYP Coordinator and exploring Europe, she is excited to be back in Asia, teaching MYP Drama and DP film at an international school in Kuala Lumpur, Malaysia.